• Skip to main content

 • Rucking calories burned (or any other physical activity) = METs x weight in kg x time in hours.

-If you do not work out for an hour, then express this number as .5 for 30 minutes or .25 for a 15-minute workout.
+If you do not work out for an hour, express this number as .5 for 30 minutes or .25 for a 15-minute workout.

 A proper ruck march for fitness is 30 minutes to an hour.